Cristianbergamo/TraceRecursio/README.md

 Each node not only shows the recursive call but also contains details about the arguments passed to the function, the return value, and the order in which the calls were made, making it easy to follow the execution flow step-by-step.

+## Additional Features

+### `Track` class
+The `Track` class includes the `instances` method, which provides a dictionary with the following structure:
+- **Key**: The name of the decorated function.
+- **Value**: The decorated function itself, which contains the following useful attributes for further exploration:

+  - `edges`: A dictionary where the key is the node ID, and the value is a list of connected nodes.
+  - `frames_order`: A dictionary with the node ID as the key and an ordinal number representing the order in which that node was generated.
+  - `parameters`: A dictionary where the key is the node ID and the value is the list of parameters passed to the function during that call.
+  - `returns`: A dictionary where the key is the node ID and the value is the result returned from that function call.
+  - `G`: The graph generated using NetworkX.

 ## Contributing

 We welcome contributions!
 Please feel free to submit a pull request or open an issue.